How to apply for online studies

 Admission requirements for courses on Bachelor's level

 Are you below the age of 25?
-You must uoload and attach proof that you have completed upper secondary school with general university admissions certification
+You must upload and attach proof that you have completed upper secondary school with general university admissions certification.

 Are you 25 years or above?
 As a main rule, you must have general university admissions certification.
-But if you do not have this, you must have a combination of upper secondary school and work experience, totally min.
-5 years.
-Normally, we do not require any documentation from applicants above 25 years, unless other described on the course webpage
+If you do not have this, you must have a combination of upper secondary school and work experience, at least 5 years in total.
+Normally, we do not require any documentation from applicants older than 25, unless it is stated otherwise on the course webpage.

-Any eventual additional admission requirements are described on the course page
+Any additional admission requirements will be stated on the course page.

 For courses with a study fee